HMS Thunderer (1783)

 HMS Thunderer was a ship of the line of the Royal Navy, built in 1783.
 She carried 74-guns, being classified as a third rate.
 During her service she took part in several prominent naval battles of the French Revolutionary Wars and the Napoleonic Wars; including the Glorious First of June, the Battle of Cape Finisterre and the Battle of Trafalgar.

 History

 Thunderer was built by the Wells brother's shipyard in Rotherhithe and launched on 13 November 1783.
 After completion, she was laid up until 1792, when she underwent a 'Middling Repair' to bring her into service in 1793.
+On 17 November 1792, she was severely damaged by fire at Chatham Dockyard.
+Damage amounting to nearly £1,000 was done.

 In 1794 she fought at the Glorious First of June under Captain Albemarle Bertie, and from 1796 to 1801 served in the West Indies, under a succession of captains.
 During this period, under Captain Pierre Flasse, Thunderer fought at the Battle of Jean-Rabel in which she and forced the crew of the French frigate Harmonie to scuttle their vessel to prevent her capture.